w3c/wptserve/docs/pipes.rst

 This would serve bytes 1 to 199, inclusive, of foo.txt with the HTTP status code 404.

-There are several bulit-in pipe functions, and it is possible to add more using the `@pipe` decorator on a function, if required.
+There are several built-in pipe functions, and it is possible to add more using the `@pipe` decorator on a function, if required.

-Built In Pipes
+Built-In Pipes
 --------------

 sub